 The threats and consequences associated with cyber security are very broad and visualisation assists with understanding and addressing the vulnerabilities.
 We’ve integrated our control & process experience to develop a solution that considers not only the obvious Adversarial but also Accidental, Structural & Environmental challenges.

 High-level or preliminary risk assessment (per HSE OG-0086) starts with a topological representation if the physical assets which are categorised according to their potential for Major Accident (MA), Loss of Essential Service (LES), Environmental Impact or Commercial & Reputational damage.

 The severity of tangible consequences is determined by the hazards and the likelihood is derived from the vulnerability of the IACS.
 As cyber attacks are becoming more complex and less predictable, vulnerability is considered to be pragmatic method for determining the potential for attack.

 The above left diagram shows IACS component vulnerability using the criteria in the NCSC Cyber Assessment Framework (CAF).
 The above right diagram shows the risk (considering both hazard severity and attack likelihood) for the logical assets.

-Detailed risk assessments use the bowtie technique to visualise specific Threats to the IACS (including Adversarial attacks via inter-zone conduits and Accidental, Structural or Environmental dangers) which could escalate (if not slowed/stopped by countermeasures or barriers) to result in serious Consequences typically associated with Loss of Containment (Major Accident) or Denial of Service (Loss of Essential Service)
+Detailed risk assessments use the bowtie technique to visualise specific Threats to the IACS (including Adversarial attacks via inter-zone conduits and Accidental, Structural or Environmental challenges) which could escalate (if not slowed/stopped by countermeasures or barriers) to result in serious Consequences typically associated with Loss of Containment (Major Accident) or Denial of Service (Loss of Essential Service).